 Automated investing tool.
 Our automated investing tool represents the most popular way for investors to invest in loans through our marketplace.
 With our automated investing tool, an investor agrees to invest a specified amount of money to borrowers through our marketplace for a specified period of time.
 Once an investor commits funds using the tool, his funds are automatically allocated among approved borrowers.
 Our automated investing tool automatically reinvests investors' funds as soon as a loan is repaid, enabling investors to speed the reinvestment of cash flows without having to continually revisit our website or mobile application.
 Unless an emergency withdrawal fee is paid, investors using our automated investing tool are not allowed to withdraw their funds prior to the expiration of the specified investment period, which does not necessarily match the term of the loans to which the automated investing tool allocates the investor's funds.
-In 2014, 2015 and 2016, the vast majority of funds invested by investors through our marketplace were invested utilizing this automated investing tool.
+In 2015, 2016 and 2017, the vast majority of funds invested by investors through our marketplace were invested utilizing this automated investing tool.

-The minimum threshold for a lending commitment made through our automated investing tool is RMB100 (US\$14.4).
-In 2014, 2015 and 2016, the average amounts invested through our automated investing tool by each investor were RMB76,612, RMB35,327 and RMB41,530 (US\$5,981.6), respectively, and the current average annual rates of return to investors after deducting the management fee were between 5.0% to 10.5%.
+The minimum threshold for a lending commitment made through our automated investing tool is RMB100 (US\$15.4).
+In 2015, 2016 and 2017, the average amounts invested through our automated investing tool by each investor were RMB35,327, RMB41,530 and RMB80,446 (US\$12,364), respectively, and the current average annual rates of return to investors after deducting the management fee were up to 10.5%.
 The specific rate of return offered to an investor using our automated investing tool varies with the duration of the committed investment term, which can be as short as three months, and the average interest returns of the loans to which the automated investing tool allocates the investor's funds, which are also dependent on loan term.